Longo Matangi

 Bachelor of Health Science in Health Management

-She loves making a positive difference to Māori and Pacific communities, says Longo Matangi who completed a Bachelor of Health Science in Health Management in mid-2024.
+Her purpose has always been shaped by her cultural roots and her commitment to supporting Pasifika and Māori communities., says Longo Matangi who completed a Bachelor of Health Science in Health Management in mid-2024.

 “As a Pasifika woman, my passion lies within the Pasifika and Māori communities, and ensuring that we can meet equitable and positive health outcomes.
-I currently work for Le Va as a project coordinator for the FLO Pasifika for Life programme, which equips Pasifika families and communities with a better understanding of how to prevent suicide by enhancing protective factors and reducing risk factors associated to suicide.
-I’m excited to be part of the amazing team here at Le Va where I can contribute to our community.”
+After graduating, I joined Le Va in Auckland as a project coordinator for the FLO Pasifika for Life programme, which equips Pasifika families and communities with a better understanding of how to prevent suicide by enhancing protective factors and reducing risk factors associated to suicide.
+I loved being part of the amazing team at Le Va and contribute to our community.”

 “I’m the first grandchild on my father’s side to graduate from university and gain a bachelor’s degree, so this is a big accomplishment for me and my family.
 As I was growing up, I sure could have gone a different way in life as the cards I was dealt in life weren’t great.
 However, seeing my own community, Glen Innes, made me want to aim higher and become better so that I could give back to my loved ones and my community in any way I could.”